Avijit826/Middlwware-Authenticator/README.md

 # 📖 About Project <a name="about-project"></a>

-**Backend Authentication with JWT** is a express-based `backend` only project with login and signup feature.
+**Middlwware Authenticator** is a express-based `backend` only project with login and signup feature.

 # 🛠 Built With <a name="built-with"></a>